Homeopathic Treatment for Lichen Planopilaris

 Conventional Treatment:

-In conventional therapy, the treatment generally comprises of short tapered courses of prednisone in combination therapy with retinoids or anti-malarial drugs.
+In conventional therapy, the treatment generally comprises short tapered courses of prednisone in combination therapy with retinoids or anti-malarial drugs.

-Other options include psoralen-UV-A, systemic and topical steroids, etc but its efficacy for the treatment is not proved.
+Other options include psoralen-UV-A, systemic and topical steroids, etc., but its efficacy for the treatment is not proved.

 Scope of homeopathy: